Call for system leaders to address local population health planning!

 4. The North West LHIN will review and evaluate each group and individual submission based on the criteria outlined within the application.
-Successful candidates will be notified by November 17, 2017.
+Successful candidates were notified on November 17, 2017.

-5. The first planning table sessions will be held between November 28 – December 7, 2017.
-Please mark the respective tentative date(s) in your calendar and dates will be confirmed shortly:
+5. The first planning table sessions were held between November 28 – December 7, 2017.

 - District of Thunder Bay – November 28

 - District of Rainy River – November 29

 - City of Thunder Bay – December 1